BioDT/bfm-finetune/README.md

 3) Uncomment either one of the 3 Versions of the models to experiment with

+## Visualise predictions

+You can visualise the predictions of the finetuned model by using the notebook `visualise_eval.ipynb`.
+Just change the **PATH** variable to map the location of your checkpoint.

 ## Experimentation - Work in progress